Skip to main content

 Mini Panel at Faculty Meeting

-During the faculty meeting, we presented a session on "Career Preparation Insights from International Students and Alumni."
+During the annual faculty meeting, the D&I Committee presented a session on "Career Preparation Insights from International Students and Alumni," highlighting student experiences and elevating perspectives on career pathways.

 International Student Career Day

-Thayer Career Services collaborated with campus partners on a series of panels and programs to support international students at Thayer, giving students opportunities to learn about the international student career resources available on campus from Dartmouth's Office of Visa and Immigration Services (OVIS).
-Most sessions offered both in-person and Zoom attendance options.
+Thayer Career Services collaborated with campus partners to offer a series of panels and programs designed to support international students.
+These sessions introduced students to campus resources—including Dartmouth's Office of Visa and Immigration Services (OVIS)—and provided access to both in-person and virtual guidance.

 2024–2025 Events